cloudfoundry/docs-dev-guide/deploy-apps/node-tips.html.md

 Node.js application, you can override the auto-detection by specifying the Node.js buildpack.

-Either, add the buildpack into your `manifest.yml` and re-run `cf push --reset`:
+Add the buildpack into your `manifest.yml` and re-run `cf push` with your
+manifest:

 ~~~yaml
 ---